stacy8popova/PyGBSThr/README.md

 # Usage

 We recommend you start with the ``demo.ipynb`` file to familiarize yourself with our method.
 It represents all meaningful steps of the computation using the small 8-mode GBS problem.
-To advanced use ``PyGBSTr`` the ``start_up.py`` file was made.
+To advanced use ``PyGBSThr`` the ``start_up.py`` file was made.

 ### Docker
 To run ``demo.ipynb`` you can use the following command